 How to care for dill

-Although it looks very delicate, dill is actually a fairly hardy plant and it can also withstand a bit of cold.
-That said, there is still a danger of frost so the best time to plant is after the chance of frost has passed.
-This is early spring in most areas.
-It will grow quickly and you can see seedlings appearing within about ten days.
+Although it looks very delicate, dill is actually a fairly hardy plant that can also withstand a bit of cold.
+That said, there is still a danger of frost, so the best time to plant is after the chance of frost has passed, which is early spring in most areas.
+It will grow quickly, and seedlings will appear within about ten days.

-Be sure to ensure proper spacing when you sow your seeds and for a bushier plant you can pluck the buds and prune the upper leaves.
-Remember that everything you take from the dill plant can be used in food so don’t feel bad about pruning or trimming it back.
+Be sure to ensure proper spacing when you sow your seeds.
+For a bushier plant, you can pluck the buds and prune the upper leaves.
+Remember that everything you take from the dill plant can be used in food, so don’t feel bad about pruning or trimming it back.

 How To Harvest Dill

 Harvesting dill is as easy as it gets.
 Pick the tender leaves by pinching at the stem.
-You can use a pair of sharp scissors when you harvest a lot (for drying), but for everyday use, pinching them with your nails is the easiest.
+When you harvest a lot (for drying), you can use a pair of sharp scissors, but for everyday use, pinching them with your nails is the easiest.

 The dried stems can be used in pickling cucumbers: YUM!